d15rup7or/Labs/Brainpan/README.md

 # Brainpan 1 Walkthrough
-Following is the outcome of my hacking handiwork
+Following is the outcome of my hacking handiwork and obtaining root

 ## 1. Initial Scan